beccyv/acebook-v3/README.md

 Acebook wizardCow can be accessed [here].

 ## 1 User Experience Design (UX)
+  Acebook wizardCow brands itself on a three-gradient style background aiming to appeal to a wide range of target audiences.
 ## 1.1 User Stories Completed
   * Authentication
   ```